Entire contents copyright 2020 by Terry E. Nager, CFP®

 - The board members should have strong backgrounds, a wealth of experience, and a history of accomplishment as well as character that is impeccable.

-- They must be free and independent of any government influence or control.
+- They must be free and independent from any government influence or control.

 The board would appoint three-person mini-boards that would have the responsibility of analyzing, monitoring, reporting on, and voting the proxies of the companies in the FAST portfolio that they were assigned to.